mui/mui-x/docs/data/data-grid/localization/localization.md

 # Data grid - Localization

-<p class="description">The data grid allows to support users from different locales, with formatting, RTL, and localized strings.</p>
+<p class="description">The data grid allows to support users from different locales, with formatting, and localized strings.</p>

 The default locale of MUI is English (United States).
 If you want to use other locales, follow the instructions below.